Billy Shields, Hansji Corporation

 Provide opportunities for PCA Members to network with others involved in development related industries.

-Support state and local legislative measures and initiatives that promote development incentives to create diverse housing types in Downtown, emphasizing economic stability and reducing the displacement of neighborhoods, while contributing to the historic and cultural diversity of Greater Downtown Phoenix.
+Support state and local legislative measures and initiatives that promote development incentives to create equitable and diverse housing types meeting the needs of all who seek housing in Downtown, emphasizing economic stability and reducing the displacement of neighborhoods, while contributing to the historic and cultural diversity of Greater Downtown Phoenix.

 Continue to work with the City of Phoenix Planning & Development Department to detail and refine the recurring challenges developers of various types and sizes encounter in Greater Downtown Phoenix.